-Students will be tested if they are symptomatic or have a history of symptoms, have a compromised immune system or underlying health condition, are less than 21 years old and have symptoms consistent with Multisystem Inflammatory Syndrome in Children (MIS-C), have had close contact with a positive COVID-19 person or person in quarantine/isolation for COVID-19, and as necessary by the SUNY Oswego Health Services clinicians or external medical office clinicians' discretion.
-Saliva tests will be sent to SUNY Upstate Medical University and PCR tests will be sent to LACNY (reference lab) and billed through insurance.
+Students and employees will be tested as part of an ongoing campus-wide surveillance testing effort and if they are symptomatic or have a history of symptoms, have a compromised immune system or underlying health condition, are less than 21 years old and have symptoms consistent with Multisystem Inflammatory Syndrome in Children (MIS-C), or have had close contact with a positive COVID-19 person, and as necessary by the SUNY Oswego Health Services clinicians or external medical office clinicians' discretion.
+As a result of the UUP and CSEA bargaining unit agreements, all employees who complete some or all of their work on campus will be required to participate in pool testing on campus on a regular basis.
+Saliva tests will be sent to SUNY Upstate Medical University and PCR tests may also be sent to SUNY Upstate Medical University, LACNY, or Aegis Sciences, and billed through insurance.